TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-blockinganddeadlocks.md

 Blocking is an unavoidable characteristic of any relational database management system with lock-based concurrency.

-The query below will display the top ten running queries that have the longest total elapsed time and are blocking other queries.
+The query below will display the top ten running queries that have the longest total elapsed time and are blocking other queries:

 ```
 SELECT TOP 10